isomerpages/psd-psw/_exclusives-2024/PSW Booths.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">Well-being</div>
 <div class="isomer-card-description">Invest in your well-being!
-Discover a range of well-being support resources
+Discover a range of resources to support you.</div>
-to support your well-being.</div>
 </div>
 </div>
 </div>